Kick-off: 2000, 09/04/2021

 With the Cottagers needing to push for maximum points here, this could be a more open contest than many pundits are expecting.

-Looking at the Fulham vs Wolves odds, we like 7/2 for a home win and over 2.5 goals in the game.
+Looking at the 7/2 for a home win and over 2.5 goals in the game.

 Last Fulham line-up: Areola, Tete, Andersen, Adarabioyo, Aina, Loftus-Cheek, Lemina, Reed, Mitrovic, Decordova-Reid, Lookman.